Health Equity and Anti-racism Talks (HEART)

 three people listen to a lecture

-The HEART series is a new institutional race, equity and inclusion speaker series at OHSU funded by a grant through the Racial Equity and Inclusion Funding Opportunity sponsored by the Center for Diversity and Inclusion and Educational Improvement and Innovation.
-The planning committee is a collaboration of volunteers from OHSU Health Services, Clinical Psychology, Dermatology, Otolaryngology – Head & Neck Surgery, and Research & Innovation.
+The HEART series is an institutional race, equity and inclusion speaker series at OHSU funded by a grant through the Racial Equity and Inclusion Funding Opportunity sponsored by the Center for Diversity and Inclusion and Educational Improvement and Innovation.
+The planning committee is a collaboration of volunteers from OHSU Health Services, Clinical Psychology, Dermatology, and Otolaryngology – Head & Neck Surgery.

 This online lecture series will provide opportunities for OHSU members to learn about the role that systems of oppression have in creating inequitable social structures.
 The quarterly virtual lectures will touch on a variety of related topics in order to start and continue conversations about health equity and anti-racism.